relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     origin        https://github.com/ansible/ansible-modules-extras (push)

-We want the naming of this repo's remotes to be consistent with that of your **ansible repo**.
+To avoid confusing yourself as you work on your first module, you'll want the naming of this repo's remotes to be consistent with that of your **ansible repo**.
 So let's rename origin to upstream:

     $ git remote rename origin upstream